FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Key R\&D Program of China under Grant 2021YFA0718000 and National Natural Science Foundation of China, Grant 42175052.
-We extend our sincere gratitude to the researchers at ECMWF for their invaluable contributions to the collection, archival, dissemination, and maintenance of the ERA5 reanalysis dataset and ECMWF S2S reforecast and real-time forecast data. .
+This work was supported by the National Key R\&D Program of China under Grant 2021YFA0718000, National Natural Science Foundation of China under Grant 42175052, and China Meteorological Administration (CMA) Youth Innovation Team (CMA2024QN06.
+We extend our sincere gratitude to the researchers at ECMWF for their invaluable contributions to the collection, archival, dissemination, and maintenance of the ERA5 reanalysis dataset and ECMWF S2S reforecast and real-time forecast data.